JDutil/contact_us/README.md

     config.form_gem = 'formtastic'

+* By default the HTML should match that produced by Formtastic, but to ensure it is up to date you should set Formtastic.

 ### SimpleForm

 In order to use a SimpleForm compatible template to hook into your custom form styles configure `config/initializers/contact_us.rb`: